 - Permanent or low dose brachytherapy: Dozens of radioactive seeds are placed inside needles, which are inserted into the prostate.
 The needles are removed, leaving the seeds behind which gives off radiation for months.
-Once radiation is complete, the seeds do not need to be removed - Temporary or high dose brachytherapy: Needles are used to place catheters in the prostate.
-A strong radioactive substance is placed in these catheters for five to fifteen minutes and then taken out (The catheters are left in place).
+Once therapy is complete, the seeds do not need to be removed. - Temporary or high dose brachytherapy: Needles are used to place catheters in the prostate.
+A strong radioactive substance is placed in these catheters for five to fifteen minutes and then taken out (catheters are left in place).
 Usually three treatments are given over a couple of days during a hospital stay.
 After the last treatment, the catheters are removed.
-This treatment is often combined with external radiation, given at a lower dose than if it were used alone used to reduce the production of androgens or block them from working.
-Orchiectomy is a surgical procedure to remove one or both testicles to reduce hormone production.
-Hormone therapy can control, but will not cure, the cancer.
-It does not take the place of treatments aimed at curing the cancer.
+This treatment is often combined with external radiation, given at a lower dose than if it were used alone.

 Hormone Therapy: The goal of hormone therapy (also called androgen deprivation) is to lower the levels of the male hormones (or androgens), such as testosterone.
 Androgens, which are made mostly in the testicles, cause prostate cancer cells to grow.
 Lowering androgen levels often makes prostate cancer cells shrink or grow more slowly.
-Drugs, surgery, and/or other hormones are
+Drugs, surgery, and/or other hormones are used to reduce the production of androgens or block them from working.
+Orchiectomy is a surgical procedure to remove one or both testicles to reduce hormone production.
+Hormone therapy can control, but will not cure the cancer.
+It does not take the place of treatments aimed at curing the cancer.